milnet92/MXTXppInterpreter/README.md

 1. Download and install the Deployable Package from the releases.
 You can also clone the repo and compile the model by yourself.
 2. Navigate to **https://[YOU_ENVIRONMENT]/?mi=MXTXppInterpreterRunner** and start writing!

-# Motivation
-Every time we want to execute a small piece of code for whatever reason, we need to modify the source, compile and wait for all the required services to restart.
-This, depending on the VM configuration adds up to lots of wasted minutes just... waiting.

 # Interpreter
 This tool generates bytecode that is later interpreted directly during execution.
 The instructions that are interpreted are executed in native code using a series of proxies written in X++.
 That allows to simulate the execution *almost* exactly as native code would do it, without the need to compile.